-While studying, Sidney undertook his apprenticeship with the Australian Dance Theatre and started to perform with the Aboriginal Islander Dance Theatre The Company (AIDT).
-When he graduated he continued to perform with AIDT for 6 years, 3 of which he was Assistant Director.
-Sidney danced major roles in AIDT productions as well as collaborations with Side Track Theatre and Company B Belvoir.
+Sidney graduated from the National Aboriginal Skills Development Association (NAISDA) Dance College in 1991.
+While studying, Sidney undertook his apprenticeship with the Australian Dance Theatre and started to perform with the Aboriginal Islander Dance Theatre Company (AIDT).
+When he graduated, he continued to perform with AIDT for six years, for three of which he was Assistant Director.
+Sidney danced major roles in AIDT productions as well as in collaborations with Side Track Theatre and Belvoir.

-Highlights of Sidney's performance career with Bangarra include: the 2000 Sydney Olympics Opening and Closing Ceremonies and the opening ceremony of the Sydney 2000 Olympic Arts Festival; and collaborations with The Australian Ballet including Rites (1997& 1999) and Gathering (2006).
+Highlights of Sidney's performance career with Bangarra include the Sydney 2000 Olympic Games Opening & Closing Ceremonies, and the Opening Ceremony of the Sydney 2000 Olympic Arts Festival, and collaborations with The Australian Ballet including Rites and Gathering.

-In his current role as Youth Program Director, Sidney has been at the forefront in developing Bangarra’s own Youth Program Rekindling, which aims to inspiring the next generations of story tellers and future custodians of indigenous culture through dance.
+In his current role as Youth Program Director, Sidney has been at the forefront in developing Bangarra’s flagship Youth Program Rekindling, which aims to inspire the next generation of storytellers and cultural custodians.

 He has forged new mentoring partnerships within New South Wales and Queensland, and has been instrumental in the success of the New South Wales Public Schools' Aboriginal Dance Company.
 He has directed and choreographed many Aboriginal and Torres Strait Islander works for both the New South Wales Schools Spectacular and Creative Generations - State Schools Onstage.